ElementsProject/elementsproject.github.io/elements-code-tutorial/working-environment.md

 #### Note: Once our Bitcoin and Elements daemons have been started we will only interact with them through the use of the clients, which will use the same config file as their associated daemon, enabling them to pass authentication checks when making RPC calls.

-Now let's create the terminal aliases for our Bitcoin and Elements daemons and clients:
+Now let's create the terminal aliases for our Bitcoin and Elements daemons, clients and the Elements QT front end:

 ~~~~
 cd elements